-- 5. What if the case involves a federal statutory claim?
+5. What if the case involves a federal statutory claim?
 Can a court refuse to enforce an arbitration clause with a class arbitration waiver on the ground that the clause would prevent consumers from vindicating their federal statutory rights?
 The Supreme Court rejected such a contention in American Express Co. v.
-Italian Colors Restaurant, reprinted at pages 53-60 of this Update. - 6.
-Other possible limits on Concepcion might come from state statutes such as: - (1) California's Private Attorneys General Act; see Iskanian v.
+Italian Colors Restaurant, reprinted at pages 45-52 of this Update.

+- 6. Other possible limits on Concepcion might come from state statutes such as: - (1) California's Private Attorneys General Act; see Iskanian v.
 CLS Transport.
 L.A., LLC, 59 Cal.
 4th 348, 360 (Cal.
 2014) (holding that "the FAA's goal of promoting arbitration as a means of private dispute resolution does not preclude our legislature from deputizing employees to prosecute Labor Code violations on the state's behalf.
 Therefore the FAA does not preempt a state law that prohibits waiver of [Private Attorneys General Act] representative actions in an employment contract.") and Sakkab v.
 Luxottica Retail N. Am., Inc., 803 F.3d 425, 429 (9th Cir.
 2015) ("After considering the history of the PAGA statute and the Supreme Court's FAA preemption cases, we hold that the FAA does not preempt the Iskanian rule."); and - (2) California statutes providing for public injunctive relief; see McGill v.
 Citibank, N.A., 393 P.3d 85 (Cal.
 2017) ("[A] provision in any contract-even a contract that has no arbitration provision-that purports to waive, in all fora, the statutory right to seek public injunctive relief under the UCL, the CLRA, or the false advertising law is invalid and unenforceable under California law.
-The FAA does not require enforcement of such a provision, in derogation of this generally applicable contract defense, merely because the provision has been inserted into an arbitration agreement.").
-But see Ferguson v.
-Corinthian Colleges, Inc., 733 F.3d 928, 934 (9th Cir.
-2013) ("By exempting from arbitration claims for public injunctive relief ..., the Broughton-Cruz rule similarly prohibits outright arbitration of a particular type of claim" and is preempted by the FAA").
+The FAA does not require enforcement of such a provision, in derogation of this generally applicable contract defense, merely because the provision has been inserted into an arbitration agreement.") and Blair v.
+Rent-A-Ctr., Inc., 928 F.3d 819, 831 (9th Cir.
+2019) (holding "that the FAA does not preempt the McGill rule").

-9. In response to Concepcion, Representative Hank Johnson and Senator Al Franken reintroduced into Congress the Arbitration Fairness Act, the most recent version of which is reprinted at pages 148-152 of this Update.
-Given the current composition of Congress, however, passage of the AFA or similar bills is unlikely.
+9. In response to Concepcion, Representative Hank Johnson and Senator Richard Blumenthal introduced into Congress the Forced Arbitration Injustice Repeal Act, which is reprinted at pages 133-138 of this Update.
+As noted earlier, the House of Representatives passed the FAIR Act on September 24, 2019, but the Senate has not acted on the bill.